 While this new form of digital feudalism can work in the short term, over the long term centralized software hollows out the middle classes by being so incredibly efficient at rooting out inefficiency.
 Of course Uber provides superior service to an individual taxi driver as they can aggregate all taxi drivers into the same commodity through software.
 Eventually the big data powered real estate company will far outperform an individual realtor when it comes to pricing and selling a home 10x faster for a 10x lower fee.
 Software eating the world sounds great in the short term, but what happens to the millions of taxi drivers and realtors eventually forced out of the middle class?
 By imbuing data with value, we have the chance to distribute wealth through market mechanisms rather than inefficient political mechanisms to ensure all people can participate as part owners in the system.

 Open source makes MORE money AND checks monopoly power.
 When you store your data inside of a FAANG black box, switching costs become enormous.
 How can a new social network hope to compete with Facebook when Facebook alone holds the keys to 1 out of every 7 people on earth?
-Instead, if we each owned our own data dossier on a lower level protocol instead of being hoarded in the application layer, we would be free to participate in whichever version of a social network we wanted.
+If we each owned our own data dossier on a lower level protocol instead of being hoarded in the application layer, we would be free to participate in whichever version of a social network we wanted.
 If a network became sufficiently large and successful, there would be a natural incentive to fork into a new project.
 Conversely, if the network continues to provide real value above and beyond mere rent seeking, the network will stay intact.
 This natural dynamic forces distributed ledger projects to share in the value creation with their users, as hoarding too much of the value created incentivizes users through low switching costs to choose a more equitable platform.

 With this macro narrative in mind, the rest of our thesis will describe how we select projects to include in our diversified basket of platform level distributed ledger technologies.